Pyomo/pyomo/doc/OnlineDocs/contributed_packages/edi/variables.rst

 Relation to Pyomo Var
 ---------------------

-The fields: name, domain, and bounds are directly passed to the pyomo ``Var`` constructor, with some minor checking.
+The fields: name, domain, and bounds are directly passed to the Pyomo ``Var`` constructor, with some minor checking.
 The guess field is passed to initialize.
-The description field is passed to the doc field in the pyomo ``Var``.
+The description field is passed to the doc field in the Pyomo ``Var``.
 Units are passed directly with an additional check.

-Non-scalar variables are constructed using pyomo ``Sets``.
-Sets are constructed to be integer sets that fill the entire interval from lower bound to upper bound, ie a vector variable of length 5 would create a pyomo ``Set`` with valid indices [0,1,2,3,4] with no skips.
-In this way, non-scalar constatants are slightly less flexible than general non-scalar pyomo ``Params``.
+Non-scalar variables are constructed using Pyomo ``Sets``.
+Sets are constructed to be integer sets that fill the entire interval from lower bound to upper bound, ie a vector variable of length 5 would create a Pyomo ``Set`` with valid indices [0,1,2,3,4] with no skips.
+In this way, non-scalar constatants are slightly less flexible than general non-scalar Pyomo ``Params``.

 Examples